 Defining payment analytics

-Payment analytics is the process of analyzing payment data to glean actionable insights about your business.
-Needless to say, that covers a lot of ground, and the insights can change depending on the context.
+Payment analytics is the process of collecting, compiling, and presenting payment data to glean actionable insights about your business.
+Needless to say, that covers a lot of ground, and the payment insights can change depending on the context.

 What kinds of questions can payment analytics answer?